mlabs-haskell/plutus-specification-language/transaction-family-specification/doc/HKD.md

 ~~~
 -->

+## Running example

-The new HKD representation of the transaction family and DApp types in Haskell is wordier than it used to be, because
+The new HKD type representation is wordier than it [used to be](Typed.md), because we need to declare two new ADTs for
-we need to declare two new ADTs for inputs and outputs of every script:
+inputs and outputs of every script, and each of them requires a kind signature:

 ~~~ {.haskell}
 data ExchangeDApp = Oracle Natural | CentralExchange